History of Carthage: Third Punic War

 The Third Punic War (149–146 BC) began following armed conflict between Carthage and the Numidian king Masinissa (r.204–148 BC), who for decades had been attacking and provoking the city.
 Carthage eventually responded, yet by prosecuting this defensive war the city had broken its treaty with Rome.
 Hence, when challenged by Rome, Carthage surrendered to Rome's superior strength.
 The war faction in control at Rome, however, was determined to undo Carthage; cleverly hiding its true aims while talks proceeded (wherein Carthage gave up significant military resources), Rome eventually presented Carthage with an ultimatum: either evacuate the city which would then be destroyed; or war.
 Roman armies landed in Africa and began to lay siege to the magnificent city of Carthage, which rejected further negotiations.
-The end came: Carthage was destroyed; its surviving citizens enslaved.Scullard, History of the Roman World, 753–146 AD (1935; 4th ed.
-1980, 1991) at 306–317.
-Scipio Aemilianus of the Scipio circle nonetheless served as Roman Consul in 147 (and again in 134).
+The end came: Carthage was destroyed; its surviving citizens enslaved.

-In the aftermath, the region (much of modern Tunisia) was annexed by the Roman Republic as the new Province of Africa.
+In the aftermath, the region (much of modern Tunisia) was annexed by the Roman Republic as the new province of Africa.
 The city of Carthage was eventually rebuilt by the Romans under Julius Caesar, beginning in 46 BC.
 It later became capital of Africa Province and a leading city of the Empire.
 The entire province, Berber and Punic with a large Latin and multinational influx, then experienced a centuries-long renaissance.
 Long after the fall of Rome, the re-built city of Carthage would be again undone.